 Steve Kaplan: I have to admit I wasn’t yet a fan of the great silent classics, but I’m proud to point out that, even at 13, my love of The Three Stooges extended only to Shemp, who I thought alone exhibited the heart, compassion and bewildered sweetness that was the hallmark of great comedy and was lacking in Moe, Larry and Curley.

-HDYGT: Where have you worked prior to now?
+HDYGT: (bewildered…not in a sweet way) Where have you worked prior to now?

 Steve Kaplan: Well, immediately prior to immediately prior, I was doing some talent development gigs for Chris Albrecht at HBO.
 I was then given an opportunity that, in retrospect, I should have turned down.
 I went into talent management representation.
 So I zigged when I shoulda zagged.